 Our girls all go to dance school.
 They all spend many hours a week at dance and theatre classes on top of their academic education in school.
 They do it because they love it and they enjoy it and they do the exams, both RAD and IDTA, because they want to learn and progress.
 It is their passion and just because it’s not academic and involved sitting in a classroom does not make it wrong or exceptional.
+They also do their dance exams.

 The RAD has called for better guidance on rules permitting students in England to take examinations in dance and creative subjects during the school day, and has received support from the Secretary of State for Education.